 Mammoth Yosemite Airport

 Mammoth Yosemite Airport, located eight miles east of Mammoth Lakes, is an FAA-certified commercial airport offering charter services.
 It is owned and operated by the Town of Mammoth Lakes.
 The airport provides convenient access for recreation, tourism, and charter services, as well as emergency access for medical and firefighting activities.
 Mammoth Yosemite Airport has 130 hangars and 80 tie-downs.
 Eight single-engine planes and two multi-engine planes were based there in 2012.
+Scheduled commercial air service is currently available to northern and southern California (San Francisco, Los Angeles, San Diego) and Denver, CO, with routes varying seasonally.

 In 2012, the airport reported 8,000 aircraft operations, with 26,196 enplanements and 39,596 total passengers.
 Of the 8,000 aircraft operations, 129 were air carriers, 1,759 were air taxis, 2,048 were general aviation local flights, 4,029 were general aviation itinerant flights, and 35 were military flights.
 Total passenger traffic (combined passenger counts reflecting both enplaned and deplaned counts) rose from 53,541 in 2011 to 54,386 in 2012.

 The Mammoth Yosemite Airport provides an important link in the statewide aeronautics system.
 Pilots flying the Owens Valley-Long Valley corridor along the Eastern Sierra front find the airport to be a vital means of avoiding rapidly shifting weather conditions.
 The airport is subject to the Federal Aviation Regulations (FAR) Part 139, which sets standards for the operation and safety of airports with small commercial carriers.
 Under FAR Part 139, the Mammoth Yosemite Airport is required to have procedure manuals, as well as crash, fire, and rescue equipment.

 Limited year-round commercial air service is available to Southern California, and more direct flights are available in the winter.
 That service is subsidized by Mono County, the Town of Mammoth Lakes, and Mammoth Mountain Ski Area.
 The Town of Mammoth Lakes has formed a public/private partnership with Mammoth Mountain Ski Area (MMSA) to develop the airport.
 The Town is developing the airport, including widening and lengthening the runway and taxiways, airline ramps, a new terminal, and other safety improvements.
 MMSA is providing a revenue guarantee for commercial airline service into the airport.
-The short-term capital improvement program for Mammoth Yosemite Airport, including improvements and maintenance projects, is included in Chapter 65, Action Element.
+The short-term capital improvement program for Mammoth Yosemite Airport, including improvements and maintenance projects, is included in Chapter 6, Action Element.

+The Mammoth Yosemite Airport provides an important link in the statewide aeronautics system.
+Pilots flying the Owens Valley-Long Valley corridor along the Eastern Sierra front find the airport to be a vital means of avoiding rapidly shifting weather conditions.
+The airport is subject to the Federal Aviation Regulations (FAR) Part 139, which sets standards for the operation and safety of airports with small commercial carriers.
+Under FAR Part 139, the Mammoth Yosemite Airport is required to have established procedure manuals, as well as crash, fire, and rescue equipment.

+Additionally, there are helipads located around the town that are operated by the USFS and BLM (primarily for firefighting purposes), as well as a helipad at Mammoth Hospital that is used for air ambulance services.

+The Town of Mammoth Lakes is currently updating the layout plan for the Mammoth Yosemite Airport; approval is expected from the FAA shortly.
+This plan provides for major development and expansion of the airport terminal area, including major infrastructure improvements, aircraft support facilities, and passenger terminal.
+The Mono County Airport Land Use Commission adopted a Comprehensive Land Use Plan (CLUP) for the Mammoth Yosemite Airport in 1998.
+The CLUP establishes specific land use policies to protect the public welfare and the safety of aircraft operations.

 Lee Vining Airport